BISCodeRepo/NovoRank/README.md

 **- config.txt**

-All other options can be found in "deepnovo_config.py".
+All options can be found in "config.txt".

 <br/>